SPAAM-community/spaam-community.github.io/spaam2/programme.md

 **Abstract** Now that we have identified common obstacles and discussed possible solutions for our field, what's next?
-In this session we will summarise everything talked over the last two days.
-We can define potential common projects and potentially set up 'working commitees' to begin work on these topics.
+In this session we will summarise everything talked about in the last two days.
+We can identify potential common projects and 'working commitees' to begin work on these topics.
 Finally we will gather opinions on future meet ups, e.g. a SPAAM3.